GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ### Writing `Notifications` to the HTML file

-1. In `main.py`, in the `MainHandler`, in the `get` method, fetch all `Notifications` from Cloud Datastore in reverse date order and include them in `template_values`, to be written to the `home/notifications` page HTML file.
+1. Fetch all `Notifications` from Cloud Datastore in reverse date order and include them in `template_values`, to be written to the `home/notifications` page HTML file.
+Do this in `main.py`, in the `MainHandler`, in the `get` method.

     ```py
     notifications = Notification.query().order(